Anthropic

 Anthropic says in some contexts Opus 4 pursues self-preservation or works against users who it believes are doing something egregiously wrong, but Anthropic did not find evidence of sandbagging or of cross-context deception or hidden goals.

 This section is new and experimental.
 Click on a category to see my analysis.
-Preventing misuse via API is relatively straightforward, especially for bio; scheming risk prevention will eventually be important and improving it from current levels is tractable; security will eventually be important and we basically know what to do but it's very costly.
+Preventing misuse via API (i.e., when the user doesn't control the model weights) is relatively straightforward, especially for bio; scheming risk prevention will eventually be important and improving it from current levels is tractable; security will eventually be important and we basically know what to do but it's very costly.
 I'm interested in feedback, especially on whether this content is helpful to you or what questions you wish I answered here instead.

 Misuse (via API) prevention

 Anthropic claims it has implemented its ASL-3 deployment standard for biorisks for Claude Opus 4 and that this is adequate.
-Its report says reasonable things.
-The report doesn't show that Anthropic has met the standard, but showing that may be difficult even if it's true.
+Its deployment safeguards report shows that the safeguards are at least moderately robust and possibly very robust.
+But ideally Anthropic would share more information on red-teaming.

 Scheming risk prevention